Moving to Sauteurs, Grenada

 What is a typical expat home or apartment like in Sauteurs?

 "A typical expat home or apartment in Sauteurs, is often a spacious, well-furnished property with modern amenities.
 These homes usually have multiple bedrooms and bathrooms, a fully equipped kitchen, and a comfortable living area.
 Many of these properties also feature outdoor spaces such as a patio or balcony, often with stunning views of the surrounding landscape or the Caribbean Sea.
 Some homes may even have a private pool or access to a community pool.
 The architecture and design often reflect a blend of traditional Caribbean style and contemporary elements.
 These homes are usually located in safe, well-maintained neighborhoods, often close to local shops, restaurants, and other amenities.
 Some may be located within gated communities, offering an additional layer of security.
 Many expats choose homes that are close to the beach, providing easy access to water sports and other outdoor activities.
-Despite being fully furnished and equipped, these homes often have a personal touch, with decorations and furnishings that reflect the local culture and environment," said one expat who made the move to Sauteurs.
+Despite being fully furnished and equipped, these homes often have a personal touch, with decorations and furnishings that reflect the local culture and environment," said one expat in Sauteurs.

 What is the average cost of housing in Sauteurs?